 Come Back Player of The Year (Come Back)

 Again, pretty easy to figure out what this one means.

 Most Valuable Fantasy Pitcher (MVFP)

 This is where things get sticky.
-That’s what she said.
+(That’s what she said.)
 Technically, this could be the best pitcher overall… but the key word here is value.
 You know this because I underlined it.
-While the vanilla top-5 pitcher pick could still technically be the most valuable pitcher at the end of the year, there’s still enough room in the definition to allow the possibility that Bruce Chen will come out of retirement, have an ERA of 2.50 and get 20 wins.
-Seeing as his ownership rate historically always stood in the nothing-to-negative digits and top-5 Starting Pitchers are gone by the first half of a draft, a performance like that would be the most valuable in the history of mankind.
+While the vanilla top-5 pitcher pick could still technically be the most valuable pitcher at the end of the year, there’s still enough room in the definition to allow the possibility that Rod Beck will come out of retirement, have an ERA of 1.50 and get 40 saves.
+Seeing as his ownership rate historically always stood in the nothing-to-negative digits since he’s been retired for an entire era, a performance like that would be the most valuable in the history of mankind.
 And probably destroy the universe as we know it.

 Most Valuable Fantasy Hitter (MVFH)